hsariaslan/graduation-project/README.md

 # copy .env.example file into .env
 $ cp .env.example .env

-# compiles and hot-reloads for development under localhost:8080
+# compiles and hot-reloads for development under localhost:3000
 $ npm start
 ```

+## Configuring Crypt Keys

+Do not forget to change the value of the crypt keys in **server/.env (CRYPT_KEY)** and **client/.env (REACT_APP_CRYPT_KEY)** files.
+These keys must match to work the encryption and decryption functions correctly between backend to frontend.

 ## License